josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 The board is smaller than the current IAOC and the other leadership bodies of the IETF.
 Part of the motivation for keeping the board small is to keep the board focused on its rather limited set of tasks.

-This board structure, together with the staffing proposal below, is designed to overcome the challenges described in Section 3.1.4 of {{?I-D.haberman-iasa20dt-recs}} concerning oversight.
+This board structure, together with the staffing proposal below, is designed to overcome the challenges described in {oversight} concerning oversight.
 It establishes a clear line of oversight over staff performance: the board oversees the Executive Director's performance and has actual legal authority to remove a non-performing Executive Director.
 The Executive Director is responsible for the performance of the IETFAdminOrg.

-Finally, the board would be expected to operate transparently, to further address the concern raised in Section 3.3 of {{?I-D.haberman-iasa20dt-recs}}.
+Finally, the board would be expected to operate transparently, to further address the concern raised in {lack-transparency}.
 As with the IETFAdminOrg, the board would need to establish up front how it would fulfill this commitment and how and when it would inform the IETF community about its actions.
 These commitments and procedures embodying them could be encoded in the board's governing documents (e.g., bylaws).

 Note also that the board formation rules of IETFAdminOrg would be defined in its corporate documents, e.g., its articles of incorporation and bylaws.